 Visit our wholesale distributor section of the website for a complete list of resources in your area.
 There are both local companies that can sell to your qualified shop at jobber prices, or you can lean on one of the bigger WDs like Keystone, where you may already buy auto parts for your local store.
-You can also call us at 800-624-7958 for a dealer info packet or a regional reference to a distributor.
+You can also contact us at email@example.com on how to become a dealer or a regional reference to a distributor.
 Qualifications depend on your type of shop, how long have you been in business, resale numbers, etc.

 Reference your owner's manual and make a direct cross-reference from there or use our vehicle lookup.
 Most engines a use 5W30 motor oil for general use.
 Our most popular automatic transmission fluid is D4 ATF where a Dexron III, Mercon, or Mercon V is called for, as well.
 In reference to gear oils, your manual transmission will likely call for an ATF, GL-4 type or GL-5 type products.
 Red Line's popular MT-90 is a GL-4 type product.

 It depends on how you drive.
 If you do a lot of city driving or low speed/low frequency driving, we recommend oil changes at 7500 miles.
 Vehicles that see more highway driving can go a maximum of 15,000 to 18,000 miles with an oil filter change in between.
 Modern filter technology and the latest, clean-burning fuels have reduced the solids that contaminate oil, so frequent filter changes aren't usually necessary.